BenBarnes7/benbarnes7.github.io/Untitled-1.md

 **       **

-**        Inputs:**
+**Inputs:**

-- **••**** Stakeholder Approach:** section 5.3.
+- **Stakeholder Approach:** section 5.3.
 It describes how stakeholders will be engaged and when and what will be communicated with them.
-- **••**** Updated Stakeholder Register:** section 5.2.
+- **Updated Stakeholder Register:** section 5.2.
 Includes the identification, assessment, and characterization of project or product stakeholders.
 The characterization of the stakeholders is a key factor for assessing whether or not to engage or communication with a particular stakeholder at any point in time.

 **Tools &amp; Techniques:**

-- **••**** Elicitation Techniques:** section 6.3.
+- **Elicitation Techniques:** section 6.3.

 **       **